 Join Swagbucks here >>

-To help keep more pennies in your pocket, budget supermarket Aldi launches their back to school range of uniforms again this year.
+To help keep more pennies in your pocket, budget supermarket Aldi is again launching its back-to-school uniform range this year.

 Cheapest school uniform

-It’s been confirmed the Aldi Back to School Event will be held online from Monday 19th July, and in stores from Thursday 22nd July.
+It’s been confirmed the Aldi Back to School Event will be held in store from Thursday, 4th July.

-As part of the uniform bundle, you get two pack of polo shirts, one jumper and either trousers or a skirt for just £4.50.
+As part of the uniform bundle, you get a two pack of polo shirts, one sweatshirt or cardigan, and either trousers, a skirt, or cargo shorts for just £5.

 A whole set is less than one skirt from another retailer!